maxutility2011/ezLiveStreaming/README.md

 # Limitation
 ## AV1
 The current implementation uses libsvtav1 for live AV1 transcoding.
 In order to transcode at real-time speed, the encoder preset has to be set to 12.
 Further evaluation has to be done to assess the impact on video quality.

+## About the demo UI
+The simple demo UI is designed to only serve a single live job.
+Each time a new job is to be created, the demo UI page needs to be refreshed.
+The page refresh will automatically send out a *stop_job* request to api_server to clean up the old job.

+However, all the job states are kept in Redis and are ready to be served via ezLiveStreaming's Web API.
+All you need to do is to implement a Web catalog system for creating and managing your live jobs.
+For example, your catalog system may provide a page for creating a new job and a landing page for listing all the current jobs.
+If users click on a specific job from the landing page, they are directed to a per-job page that shows the detail of that job or they can also stop, reconfigure then resume the job.
+All these behaviors are backed by the web API of ezLiveStreaming and its backend functions.